pboling/railsbling.com/content/posts/clojourner_in_a_foreign_land.md

 ## `asdf` setup

 1. [Setup `asdf`](https://asdf-vm.com/) if you haven't already.
-2. Java - Setup the [asdf-java plugin](https://github.com/halcyon/asdf-java) as instructed.
+2. Java - Set up the [asdf-java plugin](https://github.com/halcyon/asdf-java) as instructed.
 The dependencies mentioned can be installed with `homebrew`.
-3. Clojure - Setup the [asdf-clojure plugin](https://github.com/asdf-community/asdf-clojure) as instructed.
+3. Clojure - Set up the [asdf-clojure plugin](https://github.com/asdf-community/asdf-clojure) as instructed.

 I went with the latest available versions of both (which may be different for you, future-dweller!):